-^{} Financial information from October 1, 2018 through November 20, 2020 is for the Leland Thomson Reuters Venture Capital Index Fund, which was reorganized into the AXS FTSE Venture Capital Return Tracker Fund as of the close of business on November 20, 2020.
+Financial information from October 1, 2019 through November 20, 2020 is for the Leland Thomson Reuters Venture Capital Index Fund, which was reorganized into the AXS FTSE Venture Capital Return Tracker Fund as of the close of business on November 20, 2020.
+See Note 1 in the accompanying Notes to Financial Statements.